connexcs/docs/docs/setup/settings/users.md

 !!! question "Why should you specify an email address that you use often?"

     * The email address is the username to log into the user account.
-    * The ConnexCS Control Panel sends an email to the email address, to verify that you own the email address.
+    * ConnexCS sends an email to the email address, to verify that you own the email address.
-    * The ConnexCS Control Panel sends notifications such as credit alerts and low balance alerts to that email address.
+    * ConnexCS sends notifications such as credit alerts and low balance alerts to that email address.

 !!! question "What if I forget my password?"
     You can reset your password on the ConnexCS Control Panel Login page.
 If you are unable to do so, contact the administrator who created your user account.